School Blog

 The Significance of Schemas in Early Years

-Class 1 Teacher
+By Class 1 Teacher

 Swiss Psychologist Jean Piaget conceptualised Schemas as patterns of repeated behaviours and actions that play a crucial role in the cognitive and emotional development of young children.
 They are innate, repetitive actions or behaviours that children engage in during their play.
 For example, transporting, enveloping, rotating, connecting, and trajectory.
 Recognising and identifying these patterns enables both educators and parents alike to create a positive and unified learning environment that fosters the advancement of a child’s learning potential, whilst taking into account their natural tendencies.